History of Queen of the South F.C.: 2012–13 Scottish Second Division Champions & Scottish Challenge Cup winners

 Queens finished first in the Second Division to be crowned champions and were promoted to the Scottish Championship and were also the winners of the Challenge Cup to complete a historic double for the club and also reached the third round of the League Cup and the fourth round of the Scottish Cup.

 2013–14 Scottish Championship & Scottish Premiership play-offs

-Queens finished fourth in the Scottish Championship and their league position qualified the club for the quarter final stage of the Scottish Premiership play-offs, where they were defeated 4–3 on aggregate by Falkirk over two legs.
+Queens finished fourth in the Scottish Championship and their league position qualified the club for the semi-final stage of the Scottish Premiership play-offs, where they were defeated 4–3 on aggregate by Falkirk over two legs.

 The club reached the third round of the Challenge Cup, the third round of the League Cup and the fourth round of the Scottish Cup.

 2014–15 Scottish Championship

-Queens finished fourth in the Scottish Championship and their league position qualified the club for the quarter final stage of the Scottish Premiership play-offs, where they were defeated 3–2 on aggregate by Rangers over two legs.
+Queens finished fourth in the Scottish Championship and their league position qualified the club for the semi-final stage of the Scottish Premiership play-offs, where they were defeated 3–2 on aggregate by Rangers over two legs.

 The club reached the first round of the Challenge Cup, the second round of the League Cup and the sixth round of the Scottish Cup.